 Naturally, knowing how to calculate calories from fat doesn't necessarily mean that you are eating - and living - healthy.
 For a more comprehensive overview of a balanced diet, head straight to the macronutrients calculator.

 What are fats?

 Fats, just like proteins and carbohydrates, are macronutrients - elements of food required for proper functioning of our organisms.
-Their main role is to give us energy: 1 gram of fats is equivalent to 9 calories, what makes them invaluable when food is scarce.
-For comparison, both proteins and carbs contain only 4 calories per gram.
+Their main role is to give us energy: 1 gram of fats is equivalent to 9 kcal, what makes them invaluable when food is scarce.
+For comparison, both proteins and carbs contain only 4 kcal per gram.